‘CAPTAIN AMERICA: CIVIL WAR’

 Back in May 2016, I saw the superhero movie ‘Captain America: Civil War’.
-It was the first of Phase Three in the ‘Marvel Cinematic Universe’ film series.
+It’s the first film of Phase Three in the ‘Marvel Cinematic Universe’ film series.
 I enjoyed seeing it at the cinema and found it a great movie to watch for my birthday back in May 2016.
 My birthday was exciting for me back then!

-I attended the ‘Stars of Time Film and Comic Con’ at the Helicopter Museum, Weston-super-Mare the weekend before I saw the movie in May 2016.
+On the weekend before I saw the movie in May 2016, I attended the ‘Stars of Time Film and Comic Con’ at the Helicopter Museum in Weston-super-Mare.
 I had a great time seeing Sarah Sutton (Nyssa in ‘Doctor Who’) at the comic con before going to see ‘Captain America: Civil War’ the following week.

-I didn’t purchase ‘Captain America: Civil War’ when it came out on DVD/Blu-ray later that year after it was shown at the cinemas.
-I had it given to me by my parents as part of the ‘Marvel Studios Cinematic Universe – Phase Three: Part One’ DVD box set for Christmas 2018, which I am pretty thankful for. 😀
+I didn’t purchase ‘Captain America: Civil War’ when it came out on DVD/Blu-ray after it was shown at the cinemas in 2016.
+I had it given to me by my parents as part of the ‘Marvel Studios Cinematic Universe – Phase Three: Part One’ DVD box set for Christmas 2018, which I’m very thankful about. 🙂

-‘Captain America: Civil War’ stars Chris Evans as Steve Rogers/Captain America with Robert Downey Jr. as Tony Stark/Iron Man and Scarlett Johansson as Natasha Romanoff/Black Widow.
-The film was directed by Anthony and Joe Russo, who had previously directed ‘Captain America: The Winter Soldier’.
+‘Captain America: Civil War’ stars Chris Evans as Steve Rogers/Captain America, Robert Downey Jr. as Tony Stark/Iron Man and Scarlett Johansson as Natasha Romanoff/Black Widow.
+The film is directed by Anthony and Joe Russo, and they both previously directed ‘Captain America: The Winter Soldier’.

-The film also stars Sebastian Stan as Bucky Barnes/the Winter Soldier; Jeremy Renner as Clint Barton/Hawkeye; Don Cheadle as Lt.
-‘Rhodey’ Rhodes/War Machine; Anthony Mackie as Sam Wilson/Falcon; Paul Bettany as Vision; Elizabeth Olsen as Wanda Maximoff/Scarlet Witch and Daniel Brühl as Zemo.
-There are plenty more characters in the cast list with new heroes getting introduced.
+The film also has Sebastian Stan as Bucky Barnes/the Winter Soldier, Jeremy Renner as Clint Barton/Hawkeye, Don Cheadle as Lt.
+‘Rhodey’ Rhodes/War Machine, Anthony Mackie as Sam Wilson/Falcon, Paul Bettany as Vision, Elizabeth Olsen as Wanda Maximoff and Daniel Brühl as Zemo.
+There are plenty more characters featured in the cast list with new heroes being introduced.

-At the time of seeing this movie at the cinema in May 2016, I hadn’t seen all of the ‘MCU’ movies that started with ‘Iron Man’ back in 2008.
-I’ve made up for it over the years with watching all of the ‘MCU’ movies featured in the first two phases and gain a clearer idea of the overall ‘MCU’ story arc.
+At the time of seeing this movie at the cinema in May 2016, I hadn’t seen all of the ‘MCU’ films that started with ‘Iron Man’ back in 2008.
+I’ve made up for it over the years with watching all of the ‘MCU’ films featured in the first two phases.
+I’ve gained a clearer idea of the overall ‘MCU’ story arc. 🙂

-It’s amazing to think ‘Captain America: Civil War’ was the first ‘MCU’ movie I reviewed on my ‘Bradley’s Basement’ blog in its early days in 2016.
-I found the movie to be a thoroughly entertaining to watch at the time and if you’re a Marvel superhero fan like me, then you are bound to enjoy this.
+It’s amazing to think that ‘Captain America: Civil War’ was the first ‘MCU’ movie for me to review on ‘Bradley’s Basement’ in its early days back in 2016.
+I found the movie thoroughly entertaining to watch at the time and if you’re a Marvel superhero fan like me, then you’re bound to enjoy this one.

 ‘Captain America: Civil War’ is loosely based on the ‘Civil War’ comic book storyline that was released in 2006.
-Whilst I’ve not read that comic story myself and I know there are criticisms about it, it still made this Marvel superhero film really entertaining and enjoyable to watch on my birthday.
+Whilst I’ve not read that comic story myself and I know there are criticisms about it, I still found this Marvel superhero film based upon it entertaining and enjoyable to watch on my birthday.

-With that said, ‘Captain America: Civil War’ can be a very confusing movie to watch if you haven’t seen all the previous ‘MCU’ movies in the series.
-This movie continues on from where it left off in previous ‘MCU’ movies such as ‘Captain America: The Winter Soldiers’ and ‘Avengers: Age of Ultron’.
+With that said, ‘Captain America: Civil War’ can be quite a confusing movie to watch if you haven’t seen all the previous ‘MCU’ films in the series.
+This ‘MCU’ film continues where it left off in some of the previous ‘MCU’ films such as ‘Captain America: The Winter Soldier’ and ‘Avengers: Age of Ultron’.

-This is the third ‘Captain America’ movie incidentally with the first two being ‘Captain America: The First Avenger’ and ‘Captain America: The Winter Soldier’ of course.
-I had seen ‘The First Avenger’ at the cinema and vaguely saw ‘The Winter Soldier’ on DVD before I watched ‘Civil War’ at the cinema.
+Incidentally, this is the third ‘Captain America’ movie in the ‘MCU’, with the first two being ‘Captain America: The First Avenger’ and ‘Captain America: The Winter Soldier’.
+I saw ‘The First Avenger’ at the cinema and I vaguely saw ‘The Winter Soldier’ on DVD before I watched ‘Civil War’ at the cinema.

 The story focuses on a turning point in the Avengers’ lives where their actions may have cost the lives of millions in previous movies.
-A set of political registrations called the Sokovia Accords causes the Avengers to be divided into factions with one led by Captain America and one led by Tony Stark.
+A set of political registrations called the Sokovia Accords causes the Avengers to be divided into factions, with one led by Captain America and the other led by Iron Man.

 In many ways, this feels more like an ‘Avengers’ movie rather than a ‘Captain America’ movie.
 This should’ve been called ‘Avengers: Civil War’ instead of ‘Captain America: Civil War’.
 But with Captain America’s personal feelings and friends at stake, I appreciate why it’s called a ‘Captain America’ film.

 This movie is a turning point for our main characters in the ‘MCU’.
-With political pressure being put on them and someone trying to tear the Avengers apart, ‘civil war’ ensues and you have to choose who’s right and wrong.
-Is it Iron Man for the Sokovia Accords or is it Captain America who’s against it all?
+With political pressures being put on them and someone trying to tear the Avengers apart, ‘civil war’ ensues.
+You have to choose who’s right and who’s wrong.
+Is it Iron Man for the Sokovia Accords or is it Captain America who’s against it all? 😐

-Me personally, I’m on the side of Captain America who believes they mustn’t give in to political pressure and do what’s right to keep on saving people whilst Iron Man is on the opposite side of that.
+Me personally, I’m on the side of Captain America, who believes they mustn’t give in to political pressure and they must do what’s right to keep on saving people whilst Iron Man is on the opposite side.
 The performances of the cast are superb throughout this movie, even as I saw it at the cinema.

-Chris Evans is brilliant as Steve Rogers/Captain America in this movie.
-It’s interesting to see from his viewpoint how he’s opposed to the Sokovia Accords, as he believes the Avengers will required for something important when the world needs them in future.
-How tragically true that is in the future.
+Chris Evans is brilliant as Steve Rogers/Captain America in the movie.
+It’s interesting to see from his viewpoint how he’s opposed to the Sokovia Accords.
+He believes the Avengers will be required for something important when the world needs them in the future.
+How tragically true that is in the ‘MCU’.

-There’s also a personal story going on for Captain America as he has to protect his friend Bucky Barnes who seems to be used as the Winter Soldier against his own free will.
-He’s butting heads with Tony Stark in this movie, but he does it in a way that is reasonable, polite and full of utter goodness.
+There’s also a personal story going on for Captain America, as he has to protect his friend Bucky Barnes who seems to be used as the Winter Soldier again against his free will.
+He’s butting heads with Tony Stark in this movie, but he does it in a way that’s reasonable, polite and full of utter goodness.

-Steve Rogers also loses the love of his life Peggy Carter who dies in the movie.
-It was nice to see the interaction he had with Natasha who supports him personally yet is on Tony’s side over the Accords.
-He utilises the help of Falcon, Scarlet Witch, Hawkeye, Bucky Barnes and Ant-Man for this ‘civil war’.
+Steve Rogers also loses the love of his life, Peggy Carter, who dies in the movie.
+It was nice to see the interaction he had with Natasha, who supports him personally, yet is on Tony’s side over the Accords.
+He utilises the help of the Falcon, Wanda, Hawkeye, Bucky and Ant-Man in this ‘civil war’. 🙂

 It was also great to see Robert Downey Jr. as Tony Stark/Iron Man in this film.
-I was amazed to find Tony Stark in a ‘Captain America’ movie as opposed to an ‘Iron Man’ film or an ‘Avengers’ film.
-Sometimes this movie focuses a lot on Tony Stark, especially with his opinion of the Sokovia Accords.
+I was amazed to find Tony Stark in a ‘Captain America’ movie, as opposed to an ‘Iron Man’ film or an ‘Avengers’ film.
+Sometimes, the film focuses a lot on Tony Stark, especially on his opinion about the Sokovia Accords.

 Tony feels responsible for the death of a young man that the mother blames him for during the Sokovia attack and devastation in ‘Age of Ultron’.
 He was also responsible for causing Ultron’s creation along with Bruce Banner.
 Tony is very determined to sign the Accords to pay for his actions.

-It’s interesting how Tony and Steve don’t see eye to eye in this movie and very often Tony doesn’t listen to reason, especially when Steve tries to tell him something about Bucky Barnes’ innocence and being framed.
+It’s interesting how Tony and Steve don’t see eye to eye in this movie.
+Very often, Tony doesn’t listen to reason, especially when Steve tries to tell him something about Bucky Barnes’ innocence and with him being framed.
 Tony also faces personal issues regarding the deaths of his mother and his father.

-Scarlett Johansson stars as the Natasha Romanoff/Black Widow in this.
-I enjoyed Natasha’s character development in this movie as she’s torn between the sides of Steve Rogers and Tony Stark.
-She’s clearly a really good friend of Steve’s but she won’t support him against signing the Sokovia Accords.
+Scarlett Johansson stars as Natasha Romanoff/Black Widow in this film.
+I liked Natasha’s character development in this movie, as she’s torn between the sides of Steve Rogers and Tony Stark.
+She’s clearly a really good friend of Steve’s, but she won’t support him against signing the Sokovia Accords.